 A Hard But Not Impossible Quest: How to Find the Right Dance Partner for You

 Attend competitions.
-It’s where all the professionals gather to dance, judge, exchange information and bring to fruition new ideas.
+That is where all the professionals gather to dance, judge, exchange information and bring to fruition new ideas.
 It’s the perfect place to find others that are looking for a dance partner while also getting to see how good they are in dancesport.
-It’s even better than searching at your local dance studio because there are so much more possibilities.
+It is even better than searching at your local dance studio because there are so much more possibilities.

 Conflict is impossible to escape.
 There’s no such thing as a relationship lived in full harmony.
 You are ought to face problems and talk with each other.
 It’s the only way to mature and become better.
 If you are able to go through these moments together, your partnership will improve.
 If not, we have an article with tips on how to address your partner’s performance issues.